 This section also provides information on some common occurrences with hormone fluctuations and, though common with endometriosis, headaches and nosebleeds are associated with endometriosis, most probable a co-morbid conditions that transpire with alterations of hormones through the menstrual cycle.

-- Headaches, Hormones and Endometriosis (includes brain lesions)
+- Headaches, Hormones and Endometriosis (includes lesions of the brain)

 - Cutaneous/Skin Endometriosis